Planning and Engagement Processes

 Team Culture

 The EGWW project manager instituted a number of unique processes to maximize team readiness before beginning construction.
 One of the most unique aspects was the intensity of the planning of the work and of team orientation.
 A four-month process of contractor selection included early exchange meetings and market research, which led to the selection of HSW.
 Several more months were spent on negotiating the agreement, orienting first-tier subcontractors, converting from CMc to integrated delivery, planning building information modeling (BIM), and negotiating co-location specifics.
-This extensive early planning supported team building, created a collaborative culture, and provided a basis for alignment around goals.
-EGWW, Team Building & Collaborative Cultureopens in new window
+This extensive early planning supported team building, created a collaborative culture, and provided a basis for alignment around goals. –EGWW, Team Building & Collaborative Culture

 Individual Behaviors

 The project manager should balance challenges and successes at the beginning of meetings.
 Over the course of the project, team leaders fell into a pattern of starting every structured meeting by discussing the complexity of the project and identifying a recent success, such as the completion of the demolition phase or an approval by the State Historic Preservation Officer (SHPO).
-Affirmation during meetings was a leadership strategy that served to support team building and collaborative culture.
-Aspinall, Meetings & Workplace Environmentopens in new window
+Affirmation during meetings was a leadership strategy that served to support team building and collaborative culture. –Aspinall, Meetings & Workplace Environment

 There was a deep level of commitment to safety amongst the project team; there was no tension when members of any one company pointed out safety issues for another company.
 The senior leader of the commissioning agent described the positive reaction when he stopped work of a subcontractor: “It showed a culture of caring.
 It’s not about lost time or money.
-It’s about ‘I want you to get home and back to your family safe’.
-Leland, Meetings & Workplace Environmentopens in new window
+It’s about ‘I want you to get home and back to your family safe’. –Leland, Meetings & Workplace Environment

 Facilitate tight collaboration with other team members on task.
 On occasion, the collaborative working nature of team members was so high and the flow of communication so strong that project stakeholder roles could blur into one another.
 This was particularly the case for the GSA building manager and the GSA onsite project manager.
-While the two had well defined responsibilities on the project, their ability to work closely together and rely on each other’s strengths and areas of expertise and authority helped make the tenant newsletter and tenant decision-making (e.g., choosing carpets) a success.
-Leland, Role Definition & Accountabilityopens in new window
+While the two had well defined responsibilities on the project, their ability to work closely together and rely on each other’s strengths and areas of expertise and authority helped make the tenant newsletter and tenant decision-making (e.g., choosing carpets) a success. –Leland, Role Definition & Accountability

 The project team identified the GSA project manager’s leadership skills as an important aspect of the project’s success.
-Specifically, the project manager spearheaded the collaboration throughout the project, supervised decision making, and almost single-handedly managed the complexities of the ARRA design guidelines, schedule, reporting procedures, and project-budget procedures so the project team could remain focused on design and construction.
-Aspinall, Team Building & Collaborative Cultureopens in new window
+Specifically, the project manager spearheaded the collaboration throughout the project, supervised decision making, and almost single-handedly managed the complexities of the ARRA design guidelines, schedule, reporting procedures, and project-budget procedures so the project team could remain focused on design and construction. –Aspinall, Team Building & Collaborative Culture

 Management and Logistics

 The GSA Project Manager was regularly on-site.
 Even though he was based in a different region, he was able to establish a strong and consistent presence on site.
-Many project stakeholders commented on how valuable it was to have him resolve issues in a timely way and how well the communication worked due to his facilitation.
-LACH, Team Building & Collaborative Cultureopens in new window
+Many project stakeholders commented on how valuable it was to have him resolve issues in a timely way and how well the communication worked due to his facilitation. –LACH, Team Building & Collaborative Culture

 Communication

 The Aspinall project manager took a unique approach to the GSA peer reviewers by continuing to engage with them after the mandated peer reviews ended.
 They recognized that the GSA had a lot of in-house expertise that could be beneficial to the project.
 A Beck team member explained, “The GSA has an army of expertise from roofing and waterproofing to elevators and fire and life safety and on down the line, and that’s pretty rare for how we interact with our clients.
-Clients are typically a little flatter in their organization, and there is one or two people making virtually all of the decisions as they relate to the project.”
-Aspinall, GSA Peer Review & Expertiseopens in new window
+Clients are typically a little flatter in their organization, and there is one or two people making virtually all of the decisions as they relate to the project.” –Aspinall, GSA Peer Review & Expertise

 Project team members at the executive and project management level, including GSA team members, all engaged in open communication during formal meetings and informal interactions.
 The Gilbane project executive recalled that he did not use a lot of email communication, but instead relied mostly on face-to-face communication.
 He noted he could easily walk over to the onsite GSA project manager and have an open and honest discussion about project challenges.
-In turn, the GSA team would informally approach Gilbane team members to discuss project challenges and how to mitigate challenges.
-Leland, Team Building & Collaborative Cultureopens in new window
+In turn, the GSA team would informally approach Gilbane team members to discuss project challenges and how to mitigate challenges. –Leland, Team Building & Collaborative Culture

 Set a clear and firm end dates for decisions on betterments that could be paid out of savings and contingency funding.
-The project manager set milestones for when GSA needed to make final decisions on betterments.
-LACH, Executive Summary Lessons Learnedopens in new window
+The project manager set milestones for when GSA needed to make final decisions on betterments. –LACH, Executive Summary Lessons Learned

 The project manager implemented a project diary into which members recorded and communicated project information.
 The diary was distributed weekly to the entire team, including all contract parties and at all job levels, and highlighted major decisions and progress.
-The architect managed the diary, but the CMc and owner also contributed content each week.
-EGWW, Managing Schedule & Budgetopens in new window
+The architect managed the diary, but the CMc and owner also contributed content each week. –EGWW, Managing Schedule & Budget

 Tenant Engagement